leonyonz/Permission-Code/README.md

 # Permission-Code
-a list of permission code in linux
+a list of permission code in linux.

-Permission numbers
+Permission numbers:

     0 = ---